scsewbh/Twitter-Bot/README.md

 Created by Sanjay Sewbhajan

-Testing out Tweepy.
+Messing with Tweepy Library on Python.
 Program can search the user's timeline and like, comment, and retweet posts with the keywords like or give.
 It will also follows mentions in the tweet.

-Following mentions is a little buggy still working on it.
+Next Steps:
++ ML Learning to find and scan tweets following Twitter's rate limits
++ Deploying to Heroku to run 24/7
++ Transforming to much more robust code